-The keys to the digitisation of the sales aftermarket sector
+The keys to the digitization of the sales aftermarket sector

-Despite the decline in vehicle mileage in 2020, the pandemic has greatly affected consumer behaviour patterns.
+Despite the decline in vehicle mileage in 2020, the pandemic has greatly affected consumer behavior patterns.
 Fear of the virus and social distancing has changed our habits of movement.
-Insecurity in the face of social contact has led people to opt more for private transport, which has had a direct impact on shopping in the IAM (Independent AfterMarket) sector.
+Insecurity in the face of social contact has led people to opt more for private transport, which has had a direct impact on shopping in the IAM (Independent Aftermarket) sector.

 Growth in spare parts distribution

 The digitization of parts and services retailing across the sector is a trend that has accelerated the recovery in the aftermarket; in fact, the online distribution of spare parts is already above 2019 figures, according to a study conducted by ANCERA.
 According to this report, this sector closed the first quarter of the year with a growth of +2% compared to the same period in 2019, before the pandemic.

 It is not only the data that has improved but also the expectations with which Spanish Retail expects to conclude the 2021 financial year.
 Specifically, companies expect to end the year with a growth of +12% compared to 2020, after the second quarter has exceeded all forecasts with a growth of 4% compared to the same period of 2019.

 This is partly due to social distancing and fears of Covid-19 infection in the workshops, where there may be no non-contact options.

 In the case of workshops, we find a two-speed evolution, since in the first quarter of 2021 there was talk of a significant drop due to the bad weather in Europe (notably the case of the Filomena storm in Spain) and the mobility restrictions imposed in a large part of the continent due to the global pandemic.

 However, the second quarter has been much more positive than the forecasts made.
 According to the latest report by CONEPA, during the second quarter the drop in workshop turnover was only -3% compared to 2019.